dbbring/nostradamus/README.md

 - IEX_API_KEY
 - AV_API_KEY

+You will also need to install the geckodriver for selenium and put in the .venv enviroment folder (which you also hopefully set up I currently have my bash script and geckodrivers in the .venv folder)

-Install the requirements, and set up a cron job to execute the scripts: nostradamus.py sectors.py
+Install the requirements, and set up a cron job to execute the scripts:
+- nostradamus.py
+- sectors.py

-The nostradmaus scripts takes 3 commandline parameters:
+The nostradmaus scripts takes 3 command line parameters:
 - Database name
 - Upper % limit of stocks your looking to find
 - Lower % limit of stocks your looking to find